-In addition to attending formal swimming lessons, children should be given the opportunity to play and explore in a number of different aquatic environments.
-This will allow swimmers to build confidence and understand their capabilities and limitations in a wide variety of situations.
+In addition to attendance of formal swimming lessons, children should have the opportunity to play and explore in a number of different aquatic environments.
+As a result, this will allow swimmers to build confidence and understand their capabilities and limitations in a wide variety of situations.

 It is important to remain vigilant and provide close supervision when children are exploring the water.
 Better yet, become involved and play games with your swimmers in the water.
 Allow them experiment in different depths, pools and in open water situations under active supervision.

 Talking to children about water safety and dangers they may face in different situations is very important.
 Make learning about water safety a priority.